facile-it/mongodb-bundle/docs/Contributing.md

 Change the port binding into the `docker-compose.override.yml` file.
 It is generated from the `docker-compose.override.yml.dist` template, and it's not tracked by git.

+### Run a different version of PHP and/or the ext-mongodb

+By default `make setup` will build a docker image with the lower supported version of PHP and `ext-mongodb`.

+If you need a different environment, you should exec one of the following target **instead** of `make setup`.

+    make setup-81 # PHP 8.1, ext-mongodb 1.12
+    make setup-82 # PHP 8.2, ext-mongodb 1.15

+Feel free to add other `setup-*` and `build-*` targets to meet your needs (take a look at the [Makefile](../Makefile) and just follow the same convention).

+Remember to edit the [ci.yaml](../.github/workflows/ci.yaml), if you need to test the bundle against a specific set of PHP and ext-mongodb versions.

 ### Tests and Quality Tools